Bitfinex offers several order types via the Order Form box to give you the tools necessary to execute your trading strategy successfully.

-Example: If the market price is 250 and the trader wants a stop order at 245 and a limit order at 260, then a OCO order may be appropriate.
+Example: If the market price is 250 and the trader wants a stop sell order at 245 and a limit sell order at 260, then an OCO order may be appropriate.
 If the market reaches 245, the stop order will trigger a market order and cancel the limit order at 260.
 If the market reaches 260 before 245, the limit order will execute and cancel the stop order at 245.

 Note: If you manually cancel one of the OCO orders; i.e., the stop or the limit, you must also manually cancel the other one.
-An OCO order is only automatically canceled if the other order is partially or fully executed by market price movement.

 The post-only limit order option ensures the limit order will be added to the order book and not match with a pre-existing order.
 If your order would cause a match with a pre-existing order, your post-only limit order will be canceled.
 This ensures that you will pay the maker fee and not the taker fee.
 Visit the fees page for more information.